tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Resumption and Pre-Shared Key (PSK) {#resumption-and-psk}

 Although TLS PSKs can be established out of band,
-PSKs can also be established in a previous session and then reused ("session resumption").
+PSKs can also be generated from a previous context and then reused ("session resumption").
 Once a handshake has completed, the server can send the client a PSK identity that corresponds to a key derived from the initial handshake (see {{NewSessionTicket}}).
 The client